-Staff Contact: Mr K Shaw
+Staff Contact: Miss C Wilson & Mr M Henderson

 The course examines how the body works, looking at the movement of the muscles, bones and joints and how they relate to physical activity.
 We will look at the changes that occur during exercise and how the body regulates this.
 We will examine the relationship between health and fitness.
 The numerous factors that affect performance will be studied and the various components that make up skills.
 We will determine the factors important in training and how they may be regulated.
 We will focus on a wide variety of social aspects of sport such as barriers to participation and sport psychology.
-For students with good practical skills, this course allows them to be credited with approximately 25-30% of the final mark awarded for practical ability and approximately 10-15% for analysis and evaluation of performance.